mdenomy/expense_tracker/Readme.md

 * 1-4-factory-girl

 ##Iteration 2
+Show all expenses.

-Show all descriptions.
-Implement the index action for the ExpensesController and have a simple view that shows all the expenses
+Implement the index action for the ExpensesController and have a simple view that shows all the expenses in a table.

+Added some seed data and absolutely minimal styling to keep it simple.

 ###Branches
   * 2-1-failing-index-route